rcalfredson/nvsl-analysis/README.md

 #### 6. Build Cython Extensions

-Finally, build the Cython extensions.
-This step assumes Cython is listed as a dependency in your requirements.txt and thus has been installed in the previous step.
+If [Cython](https://cython.org/) is listed in requirements.txt, it will already be installed.
+Then build the Cython extensions:

 ```bash

 python scripts/setup.py build_ext --inplace
 ```

-#### 7. Create Drive Mapping File (Optional)
+#### 7. (Optional) Create Drive Mapping File

-By default, paths will be handled using their respective conventions by OS - `C:\Users\you\your_video.avi` for Windows and `/home/you/your_video.avi` for Unix.
-However, `analyze.py` can also be configured to use Unix paths universally- just save a file to this directory named `drive_mapping.json` that maps Unix-style paths to Windows-style ones.
-For example:
+By default, the script will use OS-specific path conventions (e.g., `/home/you/your_video.avi` vs. `C:\Users\you\your_video.avi`).
+If you want to use Unix-style paths universally on Windows, create a JSON file named `drive_mapping.json` in this directory:

 ```json
 {